pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/ratchet.md

 We define:

 * A new key capability flag, "Ephemeral Key Exchange" (EKE).
-    * This is used on a subkey with a signing-capable algorithm, and permits that subkey to authenticate ephemeral key exchange.
+    * It is used on a subkey with a signing-capable algorithm, and permits that subkey to authenticate ephemeral key exchange.
+* One or more new public-key algorithm IDs (in a special range) that identify ephemeral cipher suites.
+    * Implementations MUST support X25519+HKDF+DR and MAY support X448+HKDF+DR.
-* A new signature subpacket type, "Ephemeral Key", of the Document class, containing an embedded Public Subkey packet.
+* A new signature subpacket type, "Ephemeral Key", of the Document class.
-* One or more new "public-key algorithms" that identify ephemeral cipher suites, e.g. X25519+HKDF+DR.
+    * It contains an embedded Public Subkey packet using an ephemeral public-key algorithm.
-* A new signature subpacket type, "Preferred Ephemeral Ciphers", constructed similarly to the "Preferred Symmetric Ciphers" subpacket, but containing a list of ephemeral public-key algorithms.
+* A new signature subpacket type, "Preferred Ephemeral Ciphers", of the Preference class.
+    * It contains an ordered list of ephemeral public-key algorithms.
-    * This is used in (( the subkey binding signature over the key exchange subkey OR the usual self-signature )) (?TBC?).
+    * It is used in (( the subkey binding signature over the key exchange subkey OR the usual self-signature locations )) (?TBC?).
-* A new signature subpacket type, "Flow Control", of the Document class, containing one or more octets of flags.
+* A new signature subpacket type, "Flow Control", of the Document class.
+    * It contains one or more octets of flags (see below).

 We use standard PKESK+SEIPD sign-then-encrypt messages, but:

-* The first message in each direction is encrypted to the recipient's encryption subkey in the usual manner.
+* The first message in each direction is encrypted to the recipient's standard encryption subkey.
    * It is signed by the sender's EKE subkey, not a signing key, and the signature contains an EK subpacket to initialise the double ratchet (once in each direction).
 * Subsequent double-ratchet messages use PKESKs with slightly altered semantics:
     * The key ID (PKESKv3) or versioned fingerprint (PKESKv6) identifies the EKE subkey, not an encryption key.